Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 You know me and flashlights.
-I picked up this set of 3 headlamps for less than $15 on Amazon.
+I picked up this set of 3 headlamps for cheap on Amazon.
 I had been disappointed with the the cheapies I purchased at Harbor Freight but these are pretty good.
 The price also included the batteries so I believe I did good.
 (And by the way, be sure to see this weeks giveaway for a chance to win a free copy of Ron Brown’s The Amazing 2000-Hour Flashlight.)

 I was in the Seattle area for a few days and decided to make a prepping trip to Costco.
 I picked up some extra bottled water – because you just never know.
 I also purchased some “pure olive oil” as opposed to “extra virgin olive oil”.
 I plan to use this in a plain salve that will be used for moisturizing purposes.